overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 *See this linux system grow would be nice and to see it get more and more packages and in the end there can be one installer where a user choses from.
 With dependency and collision check of course.
 I dont want to create a new major branch of Linux!
 We have enough distros.
 However having a from source compiled linux that is highly customizable to your needs and also bleeding edge and ALSO NOT GENTOO is a great vision. :-P How would Lunduke say...
 "That would be totally rat..."
 At the moment this is a classical GNU/Linux, but if you want to make this a Musl+Busybox+Linux System that runs on your toaster so be it..*

 This system boots and can even run a Desktop.
-But is still has MAJOR ISSUES.
+But it still has MAJOR ISSUES.
 Consider this a freaking pre-alpha v0.0.0.1!

 I did **not** use the adjective **free** since I do not mind linux systems using proprietary binary blobs.
 IMHO especially for high-performance GPUs and some firmware that is inevidable.